-- 1. Assume that after the $\mathtt{retag[fn]}$ in line 3, x has value $\mathtt{Pointer}(\ell,t)$.
-We know that the top item of the borrow stack for location l is $\mathtt{SharedRO}(t,c)$.
+- 1. Assume that after the retag[fn] in line 3, x has value Pointer(l, t).
+We know that the top item of the borrow stack for location l is SharedRO(t, c).
 Here, c is the call ID of example2_down.
 We remember the current scalar value stored at l as s. - 2.
 While f executes, we know that any write access to l would pop all SharedRO(,) off the stack.
-That would immediately be a Stacked Borrows violation because SharedRO(t, t) has an active protector t.
+That would immediately be a Stacked Borrows violation because SharedRO(t, c) has an active protector c.
 Thus no write access can happen. - 3.
 As a consequence, when f returns (if it ever returns), l still stores s.
 This justifies the transformation.

 Almost the same argument works for example3_down, which moves a write down across a function call.
 Again, x's tag is at the top of the borrow stack when f gets called, and it is protected.
 Any attempt by f to access x (reading or writing) will pop off that item, which is not allowed due to the protector.
-Thus f cannot observe the value stored in x, and we are free to do the write later.
-4
+Thus f cannot observe the value stored in x, and we are free to do the write later.4